Skip to main content

 Personal and Professional Stories

-The footage features first-hand accounts from those deeply impacted by knife crime.
+The footage features first-hand accounts from those deeply impacted by knife violence.
 From professionals on the frontline to family members who've experienced its devastating consequences, their stories are a reminder of the real-life impact of carrying and using knives.
 The messages also emphasise the importance of education and community support in creating a safer future for younger generations.

 A special thanks to Northern Visuals for capturing these powerful interviews.